dkebler/4S/README.md

 now grab the repo and install the project's local node dependencies

 ```
-git clone https://github.com/dkebler/hugo-sass-bower-gulp-starter.git  <path/to/myprojectname>
+git clone https://github.com/dkebler/hugo-sass-bower-gulp-starter.git  <path/to/mysitename>
 cd  <path/to/mysitename>
 npm install
 ```

-All commands now from terminal at root of your project set above.
+All commands now from terminal at root of your project/site set above.

 ### Development
 ```